 – not to carry illegal businesses on the premises (such as selling drugs),

 – not to cause danger to others (such as carelessness with flammable items),

 In case of substantial breach, the notice period is 14 days.
-Notice must be in writing, signed, state the details of the breach, and the date by which the tenant must leave.
+Notice must be in writing, signed, give the address of the residential premises, state the reason for the termination, set out rent that is due, and the date by which the tenant must leave.
 If the breach is a failure to pay rent, the tenant may pay the arrears within the 14 days period and the notice becomes ineffective.
-In any event, the tenant is entitled to disagree with the landlord’s complaints and to serve the landlord, within the 14 days, with a Notice of Objection.
-The Notice of Objection must be in writing, and state the reasons for objecting.
-The 14 days notice then becomes ineffective and the matter must be settled between the landlord and tenant by going to Court to have the Judge decide if the tenant can remain or must leave.

 In conclusion, a landlord can only terminate the tenancy for specific reasons which are those set out in the Residential Tenancies Act and Regulations.
-If there is a breach of the lease or residential tenancy agreement, the landlord can terminate the tenancy on 14 days notice, or 48 hours notice if the tenant permits or does substantial damage to the premises or assaults the landlord or other tenants.
-It should be noted that if the tenant objects to a 14 day notice the landlord must still go to Court and no objection is allowed to the 48 hours notice however, the landlord must still go to Court to get an order to evict the tenant.
+If there is a substantial breach of the lease or residential tenancy agreement, the landlord can terminate the tenancy on 14 days notice, or 24 hours notice if the tenant permits or does substantial damage to the premises or assaults or threatens to assualt the landlord or other tenants.
+It should be noted that if the tenant objects to a 14 day notice the landlord must still go to Court or the RTDRS.
+No objection is allowed to the 24 hours notice however, the landlord must still go to Court to get an order to evict the tenant.
 It is here that the tenant can make his/her side of the story known.

 Dial-A-Law is a Calgary Legal Guidance public service project funded in part by the Alberta Law Foundation.